 Jews responded to the ghetto restrictions with a variety of resistance efforts.
 Ghetto residents frequently engaged in so-called illegal activities, such as smuggling food, medicine, weapons or intelligence across the ghetto walls, often without the knowledge or approval of the Jewish councils.
-Spiritual resistance took place through cultural activities which asserted people’s humanity and individuality.
+Spiritual resistance took place through cultural activities such as secret schools and clandestine religious observance, which asserted people’s humanity and individuality.

 On 19 April 1943 the Nazis entered the Warsaw Ghetto to carry out its liquidation, anticipating success within a few days.
 Around 750 ŻOB resistance fighters fought the well-armed and trained soldiers.
 The revolt lasted for just over a month until they were finally defeated on 16 May.
 More than 56,000 Jews were taken from the Warsaw Ghetto during the liquidation with 7,000 being shot upon capture and the remaining 49,000 deported to concentration camps.